-What is churn management?
+What is the meaning of driving engagement & adoption?
 In simple words, setting up a streamlined process internally to keep track of all your valued customers and ensuring that they are getting the right amount of attention and not feel left out.

-Very few brands out there have a streamlined process setup.
-Some brands have tools and software to track certain attributes that point towards a trend that might lead to churn.
+Very few organizations out there have a streamlined process setup.
+Some organizations have tools and software to track certain attributes that point towards a trend that might lead to a better understanding of their engagement & adoption levels.
 It can be done with simple tools also.
 I use an excel sheet to track it.
-It all boils down to identifying the right attributes for churn management.
+It all boils down to identifying the right attributes for engagement and adoption.

 Proactive Steps: Below is a detailed analysis of how I proactively keep track of the important attributes.

 The scale ranges between 1-10 and anything above a 7 is considered healthy.
 In the case of Gatekeepers, Feedback, Product Roadmap, Business Review & Survey Participation – all of these have binary values as it is either a Yes or No.

 Having this information and comparing the information of Adoption & Engagement data should give you a decent enough idea of how each client is doing based on your predefined parameters.
 This would also enable you to understand where your attention is most required and take corrective steps to ensure that they are happy.